 Advisors outside of Chemistry are required to provide proof of funding sufficient to support the Chemistry student in years 3+.
 Note that TA positions in years 3+ are approved only in rare cases.
 When a Chemistry graduate student on a Chemistry-sponsored fellowship joins the laboratory of a faculty member who has no formal association with Chemistry (neither 0-100% Chemistry nor affiliate), that non-Chemistry advisor is required to pay the base salary of the student throughout the duration of the fellowship, unless a non-Chemistry fellowship defrays that cost.
 The student shall not benefit financially beyond the ordinary benefits of the Chemistry-sponsored fellowship.

-Information for After the Chemistry Student Joins the Non-Chemistry Research Group
+Information for After the Chemistry Student Joins the Non-Chemistry Research Group student's developing topic of thesis research, including a public oral presentation.

 Ph.D.
 Program Benchmarks